IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/create-a-custom-vpa-adaptation-service.md

 title: Create a Custom VPA Adaptation Service
 ---

-The VPA Adaptation service provides an abstraction for a VPA engine, with which other TomTom IndiGO components communicate.
+The VPA Adaptation service provides an abstraction for a VPA engine, with which other TomTom Digital Cockpit components communicate.

-The TomTom IndiGO platform includes a stock implementation of the VPA Adaptation Service for the Alexa Auto VPA, and support for the Cerence Assistant VPA is in development.
-If TomTom IndiGO does not support a specific VPA, or its stock implementation is not suitable for the customer's use case, you can create your own VPA Adaptation Service.
+The TomTom Digital Cockpit platform includes a stock implementation of the VPA Adaptation Service for the Alexa Auto VPA, and support for the Cerence Assistant VPA is in development.
+If TomTom Digital Cockpit does not support a specific VPA, or its stock implementation is not suitable for the customer's use case, you can create your own VPA Adaptation Service.

 ## Example VPA app

-The TomTom IndiGO SDK comes with an example app showing how to create a custom VPA Adaptation Service.
+The TomTom Digital Cockpit SDK comes with an example app showing how to create a custom VPA Adaptation Service.
 See the [`examples/vpa`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/examples/vpa) directory.